SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-apis.md

 This article applies to your organization *only if* your instance URL is a subdomain of `soar.sumologic.com`.
 Otherwise, please refer to:

-* [Cloud SOAR APIs](/docs/api/cloud-soar) for the endpoints by geographic location
+* [Cloud SOAR APIs](/docs/api/cloud-soar) for the endpoints by geographic location.
-* [API Authentication](/docs/api/getting-started#authentication) for details about API best practises.
+* [API Authentication](/docs/api/getting-started#authentication) for details about API best practices.

 :::